wizelineacademy/ios-bootcamp-project-2021/README.md

 ## Introduction

-This Apprenticeship Program is looking for improve the iOS Technical skills.
+This iOS Bootcamp is looking to improve your iOS Technical skills.
-When the Wizeliner ends this program the expected level would be two or above according the current necessities.
+When you complete this program, the expected level would be two or above according the current necessities.

-Thank you for participating in the Apprenticeship Program 2020!.
+Thank you for participating in the iOS Bootcamp 2021!.

-Here, you'll find instructions to complete this program.
+This README file contains the instructions to complete the capstone project for the bootcamp.

-## The Challenge
+## The project

-The purpose of the challenge is for you to demonstrate your iOS skills.
+The purpose of this project is for you to demonstrate your iOS skills.

-This is your chance to show off everything you've learned during the program and to improve your Technical skills.
+This is your chance to show off everything you've learned during the bootcamp and to improve your Technical skills.

 You will build and deliver a **whole** iOS application on your own.

-We don't want to limit you by providing some fill-in-the-blanks exercises.
+We don't want to limit you by providing some *fill-in-the-blanks* exercises.
 Instead, we want you to build it from scratch.

 We hope you find this exercise challenging and engaging.